homebridge-panasonic-ac-platform/homebridge-panasonic-ac-platform/README.md

 When enabled, changes in the Home app will not be sent to Comfort Cloud.
 Useful for testing your installation without constantly switching the state of your AC.

 * `overWriteVersion` (string):
-Overwrite version - must be equal to newest Panasonic Comfort Cloud app version from App Store or Play Store.
-E.G: 1.21.1 .
+Must be equal to newest Panasonic Comfort Cloud app version from App Store or Play Store.
+E.G: 2.1.0.
+Leave empty to automaticaly detect version.

 * `logsLevel` (integer):
 Logs level.
 0 - only errors and important info, 1 - standard, 2 - all (including debug).
 Note: to see debug messages in logs it is also required to enable Debug in Homebridge Settings.